zrajm/fix.sh/README.md

       30 = Internal error: build_finalize() was given an incorrect argument.

     >128 = Terminated by 'kill' or ctrl-c (subtract 128 from exit status to find out which signal was received).
-NOTA BENE: When stopping fix with 'kill', use the negated PID of the mother process.
+NOTA BENE: When stopping Fix with 'kill', use the negated PID of the mother process.
 The mother process is the process group leader, and using a negative PID sends the signal to all process group members, thereby making sure all